eleith/readeckobo/README.md

 Got a Kobo e-reader and a [Readeck](https://readeck.com) account?

-This tool acts as an Instapaper endpoint, so your Kobo can sync with your Readeck articles.
+This tool acts as an Instapaper proxy, so your Kobo can sync with your Readeck articles.

 This project is a Go port of the original